andrew/ultimate-awesome/README.md

 - [awesome-awesomeness-bioinformatics](https://github.com/Juke34/awesome-awesomeness-bioinformatics) - A list of awesome awesomeness related to bioinformatics and associated fields.
 - [awesome-tools](https://github.com/lotapp/awesome-tools) - 逆天开发常用库（整理更新ing）.
 - [awesome-TikZ](https://github.com/maphy-psd/awesome-TikZ) - A curated list of awesome TikZ packages and resources.
+- [awesome-robotics-teaching](https://github.com/mathworks-robotics/awesome-robotics-teaching) - Collection of curriculum and useful examples for robotics and autonomous systems education using MATLAB® and Simulink® for different stages of learning.
 - [awesome-voron](https://github.com/matthewlloyd/awesome-voron) - A curated list of links related to Voron printers.
 - [awesome-machine-learning-atomistic-simulation](https://github.com/m-k-S/awesome-machine-learning-atomistic-simulation) - An overview of literature that discusses the use of machine learning for atomistic simulations.
 - [awesome-walrus](https://github.com/mystenlabs/awesome-walrus) - A curated list of Walrus tools. .
 - [awesome-slim](https://github.com/nekofar/awesome-slim) - A curated list of awesome Slim framework packages and resources.
-- [awesome-neutralino](https://github.com/neutralinojs-community/awesome-neutralino) - Collection of awesome resources for Neutralino.
 - [awesome-openfhe](https://github.com/openfheorg/awesome-openfhe) - A curated list of amazing tools, products, tutorials, applications, publications, and other resources related to OpenFHE.
 - [awesome-compilers-languages](https://github.com/patrickporto/awesome-compilers-languages) - A curated list of awesome programming language design, domain specific languages and homebrew compilers.
 - [awesome-roku](https://github.com/slheavner/awesome-roku) - A place for all things Roku, Scenegraph, and Brightscript.